amygroshek/nyt-sports-reporting/README.md

 A fun, largely meaningless app that pulls posts from subreddit VanLife.
 Word clouds are a very primitive kind of data visualization, which can give the user a sense of common topics (or, at the very least, verbs and proper nouns) in a body of text.

+I chose whimsical fonts and a woodsy, adventurous color scheme.
+To add to the whimsical theme I added "startup" and "idle" animations to the the van icon in the header text.

 ## Local Dev

 Clone `main` branch and use npm to install depenencies and run the app.